A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 Still, the simplest dishes are usually the best ones, and a proper roast lamb is just that.
 Like with any other meat, it takes time to roast a lamb to perfection.

-14. Paella
+18. Paella

-There is no chance to talk about Spanish cuisine without mentioning Paella.
-It is by far the most known dish from Spain, not to mention it’s the incredibly interesting historical background and the variety in recipes.
+It is by far the most known dish from Spain, not to mention its incredibly interesting historical background and the variety of recipes.

 To make a real paella, you’d need to have a special paella pan.
 It is usually made with either seafood or chicken and rice.

-Although it isn’t quite the same, there are ways to make paella without having any special equipment, and enjoy this exquisite food journey through Spanish history.
+Although it isn’t quite the same, there are ways to make paella without having any special equipment and enjoy this exquisite food journey through Spanish history.

 Paella Recipe